XenoServers/Smaccer/README.md

 # Smaccer
 A massive combination of [Slapper](https://github.com/jojoe77777/Slapper) and all its add-on plugins

-**PLEASE NOTE:** This plugin is designed for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) ONLY.
-Support for any variations, forks, or spoons will NOT be provided.
-Smaccer is a REPLACEMENT for Slapper and should NOT be used alongside it. **Please UNINSTALL Slapper and all of its addons before attempting to use this plugin.**

 ### Implemented Addons
 - [X] [SlapBack](https://github.com/jojoe77777/SlapBack)
 - [X] [SlapperRotation](https://github.com/jojoe77777/SlapperRotation)